Stanford University, Palo Alto, California, one of the private schools that requires a CSS Profile if you apply for financial aid.

 Many private colleges and universities in the United States (including most Ivy Leagues) require students to submit a CSS Profile in addition to FAFSA to be considered for receiving institutional financial aid.
 College Board has the list of its member institutions that require the CSS Profile.

-Another difference between the CSS Profile and the FAFSA is that the CSS profile is not free whereas the FAFSA is free.
-There is an application fee for filing the CSS profile.
-This application fee is $9.00 for current academic year applicants.
-Additionally there is a Reporting Fee of $16.00 for each college or university to receive the profile.
-Low income students may request fee waivers.
+Another difference between the CSS Profile and the FAFSA is that the CSS profile may not be free whereas the FAFSA is free.
+There is no CSS Profile fee for domestic students with family income of $100,000 or less.
+For students who don't meet that exception, there is a fee of $25.00 for the first school and $16.00 for each additional college or university to receive the profile.

 Upon filling out and submitting your application, you will be prompted to print a copy of your entered data.
 Hence, you will be able to easily fill out your FAFSA information based on your CSS Profile data.